 Another great place in Fishtown, Philly is The Fillmore Philadelphia on 29 East Allen Street.
 A former metal factory that is over 120 years old, the space is basically three venues in one.
 There’s the main room that can host 2,500 people who want to enjoy live music and a smaller space called The Foundry that can hold 450 concert-goers who want to see up-and-coming local and touring artists and bands.
 The space also features a bar and lounge called Ajax Hall that offers food and drink selections that can please a variety of tastes.

 For a taste of the arts, you can stop by the Crane Arts building at 1400 North American Street.
 What was once a plumbing warehouse has been transformed into an oasis for the creative community.
-This amazing space focuses on contemporary art, and it features art openings, poetry readings, and musical events.
+This amazing space focuses on contemporary art, and it features art openings, poetry readings, and musical events in Philadelphia.
 Crane Arts is also home to work studios and art galleries, and it serves as the home base for several arts organizations in the area.
 In nearby Philly neighborhoods, you can also visit cool Philadelphia art museums for an additional look at interesting art exhibits.